VKuzina/CASSED/README.md

 To learn more about the model please refer to the full paper ##.

 **Setup**
-All of the setup for CAPPED is made in configs/run_config.py, where inside of the path_params dictionary, all of the paths need to be set.
+All of the setup for CASSED is made in configs/run_config.py, where inside of the path_params dictionary, all of the paths need to be set.

 **Datasets**
 Several datasets are present in the repository and can be found in ##, set the path to the dataset in the run_config.py.
-If a different dataset is desired, for CAPPED to work on it, the dataset needs to be in a specific format.
-To turn the standard format of .csv data and labels, readable into a pandas Dataframe, into CAPPED-s required format, you can simply set the parameter "standard_data_path" inside of the path_parameters to the folder with the standardised data, and run prepare_data.py.
+If a different dataset is desired, for CASSED to work on it, the dataset needs to be in a specific format.
+To turn the standard format of .csv data and labels, readable into a pandas Dataframe, into CASSED-s required format, you can simply set the parameter "standard_data_path" inside of the path_parameters to the folder with the standardised data, and run prepare_data.py.

 **Use trained models**
 A wide variets of models are pretrained on different datasets, and are available in the repository under ##.
 Set the path parameters in the run_config.py file to the desired path, and run test_model.py.